 My Research

-One of my key research interests is the intersection of games, play and public space.
-This is the topic of my first book, Location-based Gaming.
-I draw on scholarly research about urban play to trace the history of these games and use ethnographic methods to study their design and their players’ experiences.
+One of my key research interests is the intersections between games, play and place.
+This is the topic of my first book, Location-based Gaming: Play in Public Space.

-In 2019 I curated a temporary exhibition at the Finnish Museum of Games that showcased the history of location-based games from geocaching to Pokémon GO and beyond.
+In 2019, I curated a temporary exhibition at the Finnish Museum of Games on the history of location-based games, from geocaching to Pokémon GO and beyond.

-My other research examines how public libraries are responding to digital technologies and becoming central components of their cities’ urban development strategies.
+My other research examines how libraries are responding to digital technologies through their design and their connection with urban planning strategies.

 This is the focus of my second book, Public Libraries in the Smart City, co-written with Danielle Wyatt.

-It explores how games and playful practices are changing libraries’ spaces, programming, design and everyday rhythms.
+It explores how games and playful practices are changing public libraries spatially, temporally, and as public institutions.

 Universities

-I am currently working as a postdoctoral researcher on the Australian Research Council-funded project The University and the City at the University of Sydney.
+In 2023-25 I was a postdoctoral researcher on the Australian Research Council-funded project The University and the City at the University of Sydney.

-This project examines the relationship between universities and the cities in which they are embedded.
+This project examined the relationship between universities and the cities in which they are embedded.

 Open Data